wp-plugins/wordpress-feed-statistics/readme.txt

 2. Displays which feed readers your subscribers are using.
 3. If you have post view tracking turned on (it's enabled by default), this page will show the posts in your RSS feed that are most popular.
 4. If you have clickthrough tracking turned on (it's disabled by default), this page will show the links in your posts that your feed subscribers are clicking on.

+== Changelog ==

+= 4.0 =
+* Fixed bug allowing Feed Statistics to be used as an open redirect
+* Fixed bug that didn't track clickthroughs on links with uppercase anchor tags
+* Fixed bug causing some link clickthroughs to be attributed to the wrong URL